LeeDoor/game_webserver/docs/serializer.md

 # [serializer](https://github.com/LeeDoor/hex_chess_backend/tree/main/src/serializer)
-## what is it for
+## What is it for
-to communicate with http requests it is necessary to serialize and deserialize data from text according to one single format. i am using JSON. to separate logic of serialization with user-class, i use interface for each module in the project. i separated serializers for faster building and linking.
+To communicate with http requests it is necessary to serialize and deserialize data from text according to one single format.
+I am using JSON.
+To separate logic of serialization with user-class, i use interface for each module in the project.
+I separated serializers for faster building and linking.
-## graph
+## Graph
-graph firstly might look overwhelmly
+Graph firstly might look overwhelmly
 ```mermaid
 ---
 title: serializer